 To get the most out of this training seminar, please consider becoming a sponsor to help another family in their healing journey.
 Each year, new families join us at the seminar.
 Many of them are in crisis, feeling hopeless and alone.
 They leave this training filled with information, hope and support.
 Although every effort is made to try and keep this training event as affordable as possible, there are still many families who desperately want to join us, but simply cannot afford to come.
 As you review the seminar materials, please consider making a difference by becoming a sponsor of the Ties That Bind Parent Scholarship fund.
 Your gift will cover hotel expenses and seminar fees for families who could not afford to attend otherwise.
+Just go to www.ties-that-bind.org and click the “Gift certificate” button.
+No dollar amount is too small and every gift makes a difference.
 Just click the GIFT CERTIFICATE button below.
 No donation is too small and every donation makes a difference.

-Confirmation letters will be mailed out after April 22nd to eligible participants whose registrations have been accepted.
-All registered attendees including children and teens MUST take part in the scheduled activities of the seminar.
-In order for us to be able to provide this level of high quality programming and training we are required to obtain proper documentation for all attendees who are registered to participate.
+Confirmation letters will be mailed out after April 27th to eligible participants whose registrations have been accepted.
+All registered attendees includ-ing children and teens MUST take part in the scheduled activities of the seminar.
+In order for us to be able to provide this level of high quality program-ming and training, we are required to obtain proper documentation for all attendees who are registered to participate.
 Adult attendees MUST be prepared to sign in for all workshops and keynote presentations and parents must be prepared to sign in their children and teens.
 Only family members that are registered attendees for this seminar will be allowed to participate in the weekend events.
 Please understand that we have to verify seminar attendance and participation in order to justify the use of these funds for the education and empowerment of our adoptive families.
-This quality assurance measure is in place to encourage families to be actively engaged and take full advantage of this informative seminar and networking opportunity.
+This quality assur-ance measure is in place to encourage families to be actively engaged and take full advantage of this informative seminar and networking opportunity.